lordpretzel/mu4e-views/README.md

 (use-package mu4e-views
   :after mu4e
   :defer nil
-  :quelpa ((mu4e-views
-            :fetcher github
-            :repo "lordpretzel/mu4e-views")
-           :upgrade t)
   :bind (:map mu4e-headers-mode-map
 	    ("v" . mu4e-views-mu4e-select-view-msg-method) ;; select viewing method
-	    ("M-n" . mu4e-views-cursor-msg-view-window-down) ;; from headers window scroll the email view ("M-p" . mu4e-views-cursor-msg-view-window-up) ;; from headers window scroll the email view )
+	    ("M-n" . mu4e-views-cursor-msg-view-window-down) ;; from headers window scroll the email view ("M-p" . mu4e-views-cursor-msg-view-window-up) ;; from headers window scroll the email view ("f" . mu4e-views-toggle-auto-view-selected-message) ;; toggle opening messages automatically when moving in the headers view
+	    )
   :config
-  (setq mu4e-views-completion-method 'ivy) ;; use ivy for completion (setq mu4e-views-default-view-method "html") ;; make xwidgets default (mu4e-views-mu4e-use-view-msg-method "html") ;; select the default (setq mu4e-views-next-previous-message-behaviour 'stick-to-current-window)) ;; when pressing n and p stay in the current window
+  (setq mu4e-views-completion-method 'ivy) ;; use ivy for completion (setq mu4e-views-default-view-method "html") ;; make xwidgets default (mu4e-views-mu4e-use-view-msg-method "html") ;; select the default (setq mu4e-views-next-previous-message-behaviour 'stick-to-current-window) ;; when pressing n and p stay in the current window
+  (setq mu4e-views-auto-view-selected-message t)) ;; automatically open messages when moving in the headers view
 ~~~

 ### Settings

 - `mu4e-views-completion-method` - framework used for completion.
+- `mu4e-views-inject-email-information-into-html` - if `t`, then create a header shown on top of the html message with useful information from the email.
+The header uses CSS styles defined in `mu4e-views-mu4e-html-email-header-style`.
 - `mu4e-views-mu4e-html-email-header-style` - CSS style for showing the header of an email (`mu4e-views` injects this header into the html text of the email).
 Customize to change appearance of this header.
+- `mu4e-views-mu4e-email-headers-as-html-function` - if you want to change what html is injected for an email more radically, then you can supply your own function for doing this.
+This function should take a single parameter that is a `mu4e` message `plist`.
+Have a look at the `mu4e` source code to learn more about what information is stored in such a plist.
 - `mu4e-views-next-previous-message-behaviour` - per default `mu4e` switches from the `headers` window to the `view` window once an email is opened, e.g., by pressing `n`.
 This option customizes this behavior:
   - `always-switch-to-headers` - always switch back the `headers` window
   - `always-switch-to-view` - always switch back the `view` window (default behavior of `mu4e`)
   - `stick-to-current-window` - stay in the current window (`headers` or `views`)
-- `mu4e-views-inject-email-information-into-html` - if `t`, then create a header shown on top of the html message with useful information from the email
 - `mu4e-views-view-commands` - the view methods supported by `mu4e-views`.
 Customize to add new methods.
 - `mu4e-views-default-view-method` - the default method for viewing emails.
+- `mu4e-views-auto-view-selected-message` - if `t` (default), then automatically show the email selected in the headers view if the view window is shown.
+That means when moving between emails with `n` and `p` the view window is updated to show the selected email.

 ### xwidgets view